litprog/litprog/lit_v3/11_overview.md

     - `lp_expect`: The expected exit status of the process.
 The default value is `0`.
     - `lp_timeout`: How many seconds a process may run before being terminated.
 The default value is `1.0`.
+    - `lp_hide`: If the block should be hidden from generated documentation.
+Using this goes against the ethos of Literate Programming, but if your readers don't care about the assurance that they have access to the full program (for example if you're using LitProg to write a blog article) then this may be appropriate.
+The default value is `false`

 ### Capturing Output